AS LISTED ON AIRBNB TOP 40!

 Staff are on-hand 24/7 to ensure everything runs smoothly.

-Internet:4GB per week usage allowance (It's satellite, so free of charge but not unlimited, I'm afraid - pls switch of your background sync and wifi on your smart phones and dowload any films etc before you come to Delenia).
+Internet:4GB per week usage allowance (It's satellite, so free of charge but not unlimited, I'm afraid - pls download any films etc. before you come to Delenia and switch of your background sync and wifi on your smart phones: go to "settings" on your phone, then "accounts and sync", then "background data" and turn it off; and also "auto-sync" and turn it off.

 Toilet paper: When in Greece, do not throw toilet paper down the toilet as it will cause blockage - please tell all your friends!